CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 ## Requirement and Installation
 - Requirement: Fortran F90 and Intel Fortran Compiler ifort
 - The installation is through the terminal.
-- The source codes are in /src/.
-To compile, open a terminal and then navigate to the /src/ directory on your local device.
-Once in /src/ directory, create the executed files by enter the commands below.
+- The source codes are in ``/src/``.
+To compile, open a terminal and then navigate to the ``/src/`` directory on your local device.
+Once in ``/src/`` directory, create the executed files by enter the commands below.
-- To create `initconfig` for generating initial configuration
+- To create ``initconfig`` for generating initial configuration
 >
 	make -f genconfig.mk